w3c/wai-tutorials/source/navigation/index.html.erb.md

   - G183
 ---

-Menus are used to browse around websites.
-As they are vital to accessing content on websites, they need to be operable with pointing devices (like a mouse) and keyboards.
+Menus are used to browse around websites (“navigation menus”) or initiate actions inside a web page.
+As they are vital to operate websites and web applications, they need to be usable regardless of the user’s input method.
 This tutorial includes the following pages:

 * **[Structure](structure.html):** Mark up menus using lists to enable easy access to all pages of the website.